evelynmbart/new-think/README.md

 # Think!

-Think! is a fast-paced, ad-free trivia battle game where you can challenge your friends and learn new things along the way!
+Think! is a fast-paced, ad-free, personal trivia battle game for users looking for a simple and engaging trivia experience.

 ## Why I Created Think!